 Stratis is a Postdoctoral researcher in the Department of Earth & Environmental Sciences at the University of Michigan, working in the field of landslide management with computer vision and machine learning techniques.
 Stratis obtained his BSc in Engineering Geology from Aristotle University and his MSc degree from the University of Twente, with specialisation in Natural Hazards and Disaster Risk Management in 2015.
 His PhD Thesis was on “Landslide detection and characterization based on OBIA methodology and UAV photogrammetry”.
-His main research interests are Engineering Geology, landslides and rockfalls, photogrammetric and LiDAR applications, and rock and soil mechanics.
+His main research interests are Engineering Geology, landslide and rockfall hazard and risk assessment, photogrammetric and LiDAR applications, and rock and soil mechanics.
 In his spare time, he enjoys travelling, playing basketball, snowboarding and hiking.